Anish-Gupta-26/Housing-Price-Prediction/README.md

 IMPLEMENTATION

-Environment: Developed in Python using the XGBoost library, Pandas, and Scikit-Learn.
+Environment: The model is developed in Python Jupyter Notebook in Google Colab using the XGBoost library, Pandas, and Scikit-Learn.

-Feature Engineering: Includes categorical encoding and statistical analysis of 13 variables to identify primary price drivers.
+Feature Engineering: It includes data preparation, feature extraction, categorical encoding and statistical analysis of 13 variables to identify primary price drivers.

-Optimization: Involves systematic tuning of hyperparameters, specifically learning rates and maximum tree depth, to ensure model stability
+Optimization: Involves systematic tuning of hyperparameters, L1/L2 regularization, tree-pruning

+Performance: The model is evaluated using mean absolute percent error and normalized RMSE value (adjusted by average).